TIISETSOK/AWS-ReStart-Journey/Database/Amazon Aurora Lab.md

 # Amazon Aurora Fundermentals

-This lab introduces Amazon Aurora and shows my understanding of how to use Aurora.
+In this lab i show what i am able to do with Amazon Aurora and I showcase my understanding of how to use Aurora.

 # Task 1: Create an Aurora Instance